regolith-linux/regolith-desktop-website/content/docs/using-regolith/configuration.md

 ## Looks

-Install all the official Regolith looks:
+Install all of the official Regolith looks:

 ```console
 sudo apt install regolith-look-*
 ```

+NOTE: this pulls in many fonts and some graphics resources so for users looking to minimize disk usage, uninstalling looks that are unused is recommended.

 ## Status Indicators